 The technical provisions are calculated for the Company's single line of business, Medical Expenses Insurance.
 The technical provisions comprise the Best Estimate Liabilities ("BEL") and the risk margin, under Solvency II rules.
-At 31st December 2021, the technical provisions were:
+At 31st December 2022, the technical provisions were:

-chnical Provisions 2021 2020
+Technical Provisions 2022 2021

 €'000 €'000

-Best Estimate Liabilities (BEL) 4,816 474
+Best Estimate Liabilities (BEL) 6,587 4,816

-Risk Margin 326 132
+Risk Margin 170 326

-Total 5,142 606
+Total 6,757 5,142

-The technical provisions increased on prior year, in line with the growth in the business for a full 12 months trading (2020: 3 months trading).
+The technical provisions increased on prior year, primarily due to the additional allowance €2,449k (2021: nil) for run-off expenses.
 There are no other material changes to inputs and assumptions used for the valuation of the technical provisions.